hentity/site/posts/pacman.md

 ### Hope?

 One way to address both of these issues would be to leverage Reinforcement Learning (RL).
-Unlike a handcrafted evaluation function like the one above, which relies on predefined heuristics, RL enables agents to learn complex evaluation functions directly from experience.
+Unlike a handcrafted evaluation function like the one above, which relies on predefined heuristics, RL enables agents to learn complex evaluation functions simply by playing millions of games against itself.
 This approach was used to great success by Google DeepMind in their groundbreaking work on [AlphaZero](https://deepmind.google/discover/blog/alphazero-shedding-new-light-on-chess-shogi-and-go/), which dominated existing techniques in games like Chess and Go.

 An RL-trained agent would combine search with a neural network that learns to evaluate game states and predict the most promising actions.
-By training over millions of games, the neural network implicitly learns to value long-term outcomes over immediate gains.
+Through extensive training, the network implicitly learns to value long-term outcomes over immediate gains.
 For example, AlphaZero developed an uncanny ability to "sacrifice" material in chess to gain positional advantages that paid off many moves later.
-Through self-play, RL agents continuously also learn to counter diverse strategies.
-This would allow a Pacman bot to recognize and respond to patterns in an opponent's playstyle, making it harder to exploit.
+Through self-play, RL agents also learn to counter diverse strategies.
+This could allow a Pacman bot to recognize and respond to patterns in an opponent's playstyle, making it harder to exploit.

 Maybe I'll get around to building this some day.
-I'll have to learn to live with my sub-par gaming abilities for now, but I learned enough along the way that this didn't feel like a complete waste of time :)
+For now I'll have to make do with my sub-par gaming abilities, and take comfort in the discovery that basic proficiency in simple games is more impressive than it may seem.